What is Sublimation Printing? What Do I Need To Start It?

 • Sometimes to save money, some individuals use low-quality sublimation paper and ink.
 As a result, they face this issue.

-• Another thing that’s crucial in sublimation printing is the temperature setting.
-And mostly due to lack of knowledge, beginners do sublimation printing at the wrong temperature, which is why the prints faded.
+• Another thing that’s crucial is the temperature setting.
+And mostly due to lack of knowledge, beginners do it at the wrong temperature, which is why the prints faded.

 Solution: Always use high-quality ink and paper for the best results and sublimation at the right temperature as per the substrate material.